- Academics

 edmondb@clemson.edu

-Dr. Bowers, oversees the operationalization of Clemson University’s bold strategic plan, Clemson Elevate, by expanding the College’s framework to measure engagement, service and outreach through its continual initiatives of building healthy communities.
-Bowers is also an associate professor of Youth Development Leadership at Clemson University.
-Dr. Bowers received both B.S. and M.Ed. degrees from the University of Notre Dame and a Ph.D. in Applied Developmental and Educational Psychology from Boston College.
-Prior to arriving at Clemson, he served as a post-doctoral fellow and research assistant professor in the Institute for Applied Research in Youth Development (IARYD) at Tufts University.
+Dr. Bowers is the CBSHS Director of Assessment and Engagement and is responsible for working with college leadership to direct and oversee all assessment and engagement activities for the college.
+Dr. Bowers oversees the operationalization of Clemson University’s bold strategic plan, Clemson Elevate, by expanding the College’s framework to measure engagement, service and outreach through its continual initiatives of building healthy communities.
+Dr. Bowers is also a professor of Youth Development Leadership at Clemson University, receiving both B.S. and M.Ed. degrees from the University of Notre Dame and a Ph.D. in Applied Developmental and Educational Psychology from Boston College.
+Prior to Clemson, he served as a post-doctoral fellow and research assistant professor in the Institute for Applied Research in Youth Development (IARYD) at Tufts University.
 Dr. Bowers' primary research interest is on the influence of youth-adult relationships (e.g., with mentors, coaches, teachers, youth leaders) in promoting healthy and positive development in young people.